ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Developing collections
 **********************

 Collections are a distribution format for Ansible content.
-You can use collections to package and distribute playbooks, roles, modules, and plugins.
+You can package and distribute playbooks, roles, modules, and plugins using collections.

-You can publish and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.
+You can publish any collection to `Ansible Galaxy <https://galaxy.ansible.com>`_ or to a private Automation Hub instance.
+You can publish certified collections to the Red Hat Automation Hub, part of the Red Hat Ansible Automation Platform.

 * For details on how to *use* collections see :ref:`collections`.
 * For the current development status of Collections and FAQ see `Ansible Collections Overview and FAQ <https://github.com/ansible-collections/overview/blob/main/README.rst>`_.